yashika1004/Stock-Model-Analysis/README.md

 An interactive Streamlit-based web application that helps users analyze stock market performance, visualize stock charts, and simulate investments.
 It fetches real-time historical data from Yahoo Finance and provides insightful visualizations such as candlestick charts, daily profit/loss trends, and investment growth simulations.

-This project is perfect for beginners learning stock market data analysis as well as developers exploring Streamlit, Plotly, and yfinance integration.

 ✨ Key Features